Visualizing the Uncertainty in Data

 Cons

 If there’s too much noise or there are too many possibilities, the chart might not provide anything of use.
-But maybe that might be a problem with the forecasting more than the chart choice.
+But that might be a problem with the forecasting more than the chart choice.

 Examples